AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Speeding in South Carolina can result in hundreds of dollars in fines (or thousands if you speed in highway work zones), imprisonment, and higher car insurance costs.
 Of course, it’s also dangerous.
-In 2021, 4 out of every 10 people who died in a car crash in the state were in a car that was speeding, a total of 486 speeding-related deaths, according to the National Highway Traffic Safety Administration.
-Let’s learn more about the impact of speeding in the Palmetto State.
+In 2023, almost 3 out of every 10 people who died in a car crash in the state were in a car that was speeding, a total of 288 speeding-related deaths, according to the National Highway Traffic Safety Administration.1 Let’s learn more about the impact of speeding in the Palmetto State.

-How a Speeding Ticket Impacts Your Insurance in South Carolina
+Speeding Ticket Rates by Provider in South Carolina

-At $1,113 annually on average, South Carolinians pay the 15th-highest rates in the nation for car insurance, per the most recent data.1 Expect to pay about 20 percent more than that after getting a speeding ticket — around $1,336 for full-coverage car insurance in South Carolina.
-In fact, if you receive a speeding ticket, it will raise your car insurance premium for as long as the violation stays on your driving record.
+At $2,016 annually on average, South Carolinians pay lower full coverage rates than the rest of the country.
+Expect to pay about 22 percent more than that after getting a speeding ticket — around $2,461 for full-coverage car insurance in South Carolina.

 How to Find Cheap Insurance After Speeding